jonathangus/swosh.cash/README.md

 # SWOSH.CASH - making token transfers smooth

 Making token transfers efficient, easy while and not reliant on centralized players.
-Based on more than 100 conducted interviews we've realized there is an issue with transfering tokens, especially NFTs.
-Respondents usually use one of the marketplaces, their mobile wallet or real die hard people go via etherscan.
-This come's with a couple of important challenges, it takes a lot of time, a lot of calls and users don't get a good overview of what is happening.
+Based on more than 100 conducted interviews we've realized there is an issue with transferring tokens, especially NFTs.
+Respondents usually use one of the marketplaces, their mobile wallet or real die-hard people go via Etherscan.
+This come's with a couple of important challenges, it takes a lot of time, and a lot of calls, and users don't get a good overview of what is happening.

--We’ve created an optimised way to transfer any tokens (ERC 20/721/1155) and added smartness to either batch transactions of multiple tokens or individual sends.
-A decentralized, smart and optimised way to move assets smoothly.
+-We’ve created an optimized way to transfer any tokens (ERC 20/721/1155) and added smartness to either batch transactions of multiple tokens or individual sends.
+A decentralized, smart, and optimized way to move assets smoothly.

 # Sponsor & Bounties